axians/microservicebus-tutorial/GettingStarted.md

 ```
 You have new created a message and submitting it to the next service.

 11. Before you're done, change the frequency on the interval function from 10 seconds to 3 seconds.
+Save your script.
 ```
 timerEvent = setInterval(function () {
 [...]